What is Dual Credit?

 Bank of North Dakota

 The Bank of North Dakota (BND) Dual Credit Assistance Program offers financial support to eligible North Dakota high school students enrolled in dual credit courses.
-Assistance may cover costs such as tuition, fees, and books.
+Assistance may cover tuition, fees, and books.
 Learn more here.